 Your business may need licences and permits from the federal, provincial and municipal levels of government.

 In addition to the information you will find in this guide, you can use BizPaL to find licences and regulations that may affect your business.
 You can also contact us to speak to someone about starting your business.

 Permits and licences search

 Some common licences, permits and regulations that may apply to starting your pet care business include:

-Learn about the labelling and advertising regulations for dog and cat food.
+- For information on labelling and advertising regulations for dog and cat food, contact the Competition Bureau: